 What you should know?

-Refurbished and modified machinery must be safe when used, fully meeting the requirements of PUWER and any other requirements which may also apply to the product (eg LOLER, Electricity at Work Regulations, the Pressure Systems Safety Regulations, Dangerous Substances and Explosive Atmospheres Regulations, etc).
+Refurbished and modified machinery must be safe when used, fully meeting the requirements of PUWER overview and any other requirements which may also apply to the product (eg LOLER, Electricity at Work Regulations, the Pressure Systems Safety Regulations, Dangerous Substances and Explosive Atmospheres Regulations, etc).
 This requirement will apply to those undertaking the work, whether the machine owner, user or contractors working for the owner or user.
-Also if the machine is to be sold / moved on then the seller and all in the supply chain (ie distributors, suppliers, importers or the original manufacturer) must meet the requirements of either section 6 of the HSW Act or where substantially modified, the Supply of Machinery (Safety) Regulations 2008.
+Also if the machine is to be sold/moved on then the seller and all in the supply chain (ie distributors, suppliers, importers or the original manufacturer) must meet the requirements of either section 6 of the HSW Act or where substantially modified, the Supply of Machinery (Safety) Regulations 2008.

 Modified machinery which is considered as "new" machinery

 Machinery refurbishment with a different safety package

 The change to a substantially different safety strategy may also require re-assessment and compliance with the Supply of Machinery (Safety) Regulations 2008 Publication.
 For example, the substitution of fixed fencing and interlocked doors with photoelectric or laser scanning safety systems requiring additional associated logic control units will probably require re-compliance with the Supply of Machinery (Safety) Regulations before the machinery is placed back on the market or put back into service.